shravan-18/Augmented-Autonomous-Vision-using-Generative-Adversarial-Networks/README.md

-# AMD-Pervasive-AI-Developer-Contest: Augmented Autonomous Vision using Generative Adversarial Networks
+# Robust Generative Domain Adaptation for Autonomous Vision

 This repository contains a CycleGAN implementation for translating images between day and night domains.
 The CycleGAN model is designed to generate realistic images of the opposite lighting condition, making it useful for applications such as autonomous driving, urban planning, and data augmentation.
 Please visit [the contest's website](https://www.hackster.io/neuralnoobs/augmented-autonomous-vision-using-gans-d219f6) to view our submission for the same